openchatai/widget/README.md

 4. **Secure authentication**: Get a `token` for your user by letting your backend hit a request to `api.open.cx/widget/authenticate-user` ([API reference](https://docs.open.cx/api-reference/widget/authenticate-contact)) and pass the token in `WidgetConfig.user.token`
     - The session will be `verified`, so your human agents can share private data with the user (in case the session was handed-over to humans)
     - `customData` in the authentication request will be saved, since contacts have no way to tamper with them

+## Workspace Management

+If you support multiple workspaces per user or contact, you can pass the user's workspace id in `WidgetConfig.user.externalId`.
+This way, sessions will be scoped by that external id.